 Be sure to be on the lookout for the waterfall that the path is named after!

 The Hoosac Range Trail is a bit longer of a hike, but the views are breathtaking at the top.
-It’s excellent for moderate-level hikers, and similar to Stevens Glen, dogs are also allowed to go on the trail.
+It’s excellent for moderate-level hikers, and similar to Stevens Glen, dogs are also allowed to go on the trail on leash.

 This trail is just over 6 miles long and is an out and back trail, meaning that you’ll come back down the same way that you go up.
 There are about 1,000 feet of elevation gain, so the hike is decently uphill.